 Council will consider the submitted quotes and carry out an inspection prior to any works.
 Council will then contact the property owner and fencing contractor to arrange works.
 A further inspection will be carried out by Council at the completion of works.

-If you require ownership information of a neighbouring property which is privately owned, the prescribed Council application form must be completed and submitted.
+If you require ownership information of a neighbouring property that is privately owned, please complete our application form.